 Turmeric Latte Mix

-I’ve read about the benefits of Golden Milk and was so excited to try Ginger People’s Tumeric latte mix.
+I’ve read about Golden Milk’s benefits and was excited to try Ginger People’s Tumeric latte mix.
 I use the mix with milk and sometimes a bit of black pepper to boost bioavailability.
-Tumeric and ginger are good for migraine because it is anti-inflammatory, increases immune function, and detoxes the liver.
-I love to drink a glass before bed because it is caffeine-free and a cozy healthy way to end my evening and avoid migraine nausea.
+Tumeric and ginger are good for migraines because they are anti-inflammatory, increase immune function, and detoxify the liver.
+I love to drink a glass before bed because it is caffeine-free and a relaxed, healthy way to end my evening and avoid migraine nausea.

 The ginger sauces surprised me the most in the best way.
 The flavors I tried were ginger peanut sauce, spicy ginger teriyaki sauce, and sweet ginger chili sauce.
-I was thinking they would be too hot for my family but the flavors had a perfect balance of spicy and flavor.
+I thought they would be too hot for my family, but the flavors had a perfect balance of spicy and flavor.
 To remind you, my children are 9 and 11.
-We did a taste test one night with all three sauces marinated on chicken.
+One night, we did a taste test with all three sauces marinated on chicken.

-I was sure the peanut sauce would be a winner but it was a clear split between all of them.
-I heard comments like, “Wow, they all are good!” and “I can’t decide, I like them for different reasons.”
-I recommend buying a variety and doing your own competition.
-I even had them dipping their veggies in the sauces and it turned out to be a fun night of cooking together and tasting it all.
+I was sure the peanut sauce would be a winner, but there was a clear split between them.
+Because I heard comments like, “Wow, they all are good!” and “I can’t decide; I like them for different reasons.”
+I recommend buying a variety and doing your competition.
+I even had them dipping their veggies in the sauces, and it was a fun night of cooking together and tasting it all.

 Does Ginger Help with Migraine Nausea?

 Benefits of ginger may aid as a cold and flu remedy, anti-cancer, aphrodisiac, anti-flatulence, and migraine symptom reliever.

 Yes, my migraine nausea is relieved when using ginger.
-The frequent use of ginger and Tumeric has helped my stomach and soothed my symptoms making it a new natural migraine treatment option for me.
+The frequent use of ginger and Tumeric has helped my stomach and soothed my symptoms, making it a new natural migraine treatment option to add to my integrative approach.
 My whole family has benefited from increasing our use of ginger naturally.